loeeeee/CS306-Final-Project/docs/development_reports/phase5.md

 # Phase 5 Development Report: Diary Export Functionality

 ## Overview
-This report documents the implementation of Phase 5, which focused on developing the diary export functionality.
-The implementation includes a robust export system that packages diary entries and associated media files into a well-structured bundle, with comprehensive metadata tracking and error handling.
+This report documents the implementation of Phase 5, which focused on developing the diary export functionality and improving entry management.
+The implementation includes a robust export system, as well as full support for editing and deleting diary entries, with proper UI updates and data integrity.

 ## Implementation Details